-Prince Harry and his American girlfriend Meghan Markle announced that they are getting married in Spring 2018.
-While their wedding will be paid for by the royal family, most of us have to reach deep into our pockets for that special day.
+Congratulations to Prince Harry and Meghan Markle on a beautiful wedding.
+While their wedding was paid for by the royal family, most of us have to reach deep into our pockets for a day just as special.

 Take time to write down everything that you need to spend money on – from shoes and flowers to the registry office fees.
 Then, set a budget with careful consideration as to how much you can afford.